Article by Andrew Devlin, Group User Experience Director at AKQA, and Bertrand Everwyn, Senior Technical Delivery Manager at AKQA

 As technology continues to advance, smartwatches will become even further integrated into the ecosystems we build around us – in our homes, in our cars, and everywhere we go.
 We will have access to smartwatches that are more versatile, that we can use for a breadth of reasons – to exercise, for business, or at home to control our other connected devices.

 With the rapid emergence of artificial intelligence and sophisticated biometric sensors, our watches will become pivotal as an interface providing us with what we need, when we need it.
-As smartwatches become more powerful, intelligent and connected to other smart products, they will offer even greater value to owners in their everyday lives.
-Their potential is still largely untapped, and lifestyle brands will play a large part in continued adoption of the technology if they continue to meet the aesthetic and utility needs of their users.
+As smartwatches become more powerful, intelligent, and connected to other smart products, they will offer even greater value to owners in their everyday lives.
+Their potential is still largely untapped, and lifestyle brands will play a large part in the continued adoption of the technology if they continue to meet the aesthetic and utility needs of their users.

 If they do this, smartwatches have the real opportunity to become the natural extension of our technological ecosystems, providing a wide range of additional value in our everyday lives, that we will just consider as being the new norm.